ionos-cloud/ionosctl/README.md

 # IONOSCTL CLI

+**NOTE:
+_Please consider using IONOSCTL v6 releases that are using IONOS Cloud API Version 6, the latest stable API version.
+New features and improvements will be integrated in IONOS Cloud API Version 6._**

 ## Overview

 IonosCTL is a tool to help you manage your Ionos Cloud resources directly from your terminal.